 Bulimia (say "boo-LEE-mee-uh") is an eating disorder that causes people to eat a large amount of food in a short time (binge).
-Then they do something to get rid of the food (purge), like vomit, exercise too much, or take laxatives.
+Then, in order to prevent weight gain, they do something to get rid of the food (purge), like vomit, exercise too much, or take laxatives.

 A person who has bulimia may be a normal size and deny that there's a problem.
 But over time, it can cause serious health problems.
 With treatment, many people can stop the binge-purge cycle.